tbogdala/rust-llama.cpp/README.md

 * WINDOWS: Make sure to install an llvm package to compile the bindings.
 I use scoop, so it's as easy as running `scoop install llvm`.
 VS 2022 and Cuda 11.8 were also installed in addition to the rust toolchain (msvc version, the default) and the cargo commands were issued from the VS Developer Command Prompt.
+* KNOWN BUG: Using rope scaling parameters doesn't seem to work right now for unknown reasons.

 ## Running tests